Cuba

 Getting Around

-Nestled against the Sierra Nacimiento on the western border of New Mexico’s Santa Fe National Forest, Cuba sits atop the Continental Divide at 6,900 feet, and is home to 750 residents in this diverse Gateway Community.
+Nestled against the Sierra Nacimiento on the western border of New Mexico’s Santa Fe National Forest, Cuba sits atop the Continental Divide at 6,900 feet and is home to 750 residents in this diverse Gateway Community.
 A hidden gem, Cuba is tucked between notable cultural hubs and recreational hot spots of the enchanted high desert and Four Corners region, including Chaco Canyon National Historical Park, San Pedro Parks Wilderness, and the Jemez Mountains.
 A well-anticipated stopover on the broad and well-maintained US Highway 550 thoroughfare, Cuba offers full-service amenities and a wealth of opportunity for adventure-seekers and Southwest enthusiasts alike.

-Na’azísí Bito’ (Gophers’ Water) is the Navajo place name for Cuba.
+Na’azísí To’ (Gophers’ Water) is the Navajo place name for Cuba.
 Since the 11th century, this wilderness area of the Upper Puerco was used by subsistence cultures, including the the Apache, Navajo, and Pueblo peoples.
 This region is located within the Navajo Four Sacred Mountains, and many landforms are representative of characters in the lore of these cultures.
 Native traditions are deeply woven into the fabric of Cuba and all of northern New Mexico.

 Getting To The Continental Divide Trail